kuzudb/kuzu-docs/docs/cypher/query-clauses/match.md

 Our filter grammar follows [Memgraph](https://memgraph.com/docs/memgraph/reference-guide/built-in-graph-algorithms) using list comprehension.
 The first variable represents intermedaite relationships and the second one represents intermediate nodes.
 Filtering on node property is not supported currently.

 ### Project Intermediate Nodes and Rels
 You can project a subset of properties for intermeidate nodes and rels using a list-comprehension-like syntax extended from the grammar above.
+User can define projection list of intermediate nodes and rels with `{}` respectively.
+Currently, Kùzu only supports projection of properties.
 Projecting properties of intermedaite nodes and rels can improve both performance and memory footprint.

 ```
 MATCH (a:User)-[e:Follows*1..2 (r, n | WHERE r.since > 2020 | {r.since}, {n.name})]->(b:User)